phax/ph-regrep/README.md

 # Maven usage

-Add the following to your pom.xml to use this artifact, replacing `x.y.z` with the real version number:
+Add the following to your pom.xml to use this artifact, replacing `x.y.z` with the effective version number:

 ```xml
 <dependency>